evert/evert.github.com/_posts/2014/2014-10-15-google-carddav-issues.md

 --------------------------------------------

 We've sent hundreds of thousands of valid vCards to Google's CardDAV server.
-The server rejects a whopping 15% of all the vCards we send them.
+The server rejects a whopping 15% of all the vCards we send it.
 Note that these are not vCards we produce.
 We receive them from other CardDAV clients, and since we get millions of them, this is statistically a decent source view on what kind of vCards appear in the wild.